gorhill/httpswitchboard/README.md

 ##Installation

-Available on Chrome web store (<a href="https://chrome.google.com/webstore/detail/scripthq/mghdpehejfekicfjcdbfofhcmnjhgaag">ScriptHQ</a>), or you can copy the content of this github to:
+Available on Chrome web store (<a href="https://chrome.google.com/webstore/detail/scripthq/mghdpehejfekicfjcdbfofhcmnjhgaag">ScriptHQ</a>), or you can copy the content of this git to:

     {chromium folder on your machine}/Default/Extensions/mghdpehejfekicfjcdbfofhcmnjhgaag